tudelft3d/geo2020/faq/index.md

 #### I've just passed my P5, am I done?

-Congratulations.
-You need to do one last thing to get your diploma: upload your final thesis (in PDF) and your final presentation slides (in PDF) to the [TU Delft repository](http://repository.tudelft.nl/submit/thesis/).
+No, you need to do one last thing to get your diploma: upload your final thesis (in PDF) and your final presentation slides (in PDF) to the [TU Delft repository](http://repository.tudelft.nl/submit/thesis/).

 To ensure that all theses from the MSc Geomatics can be easily found and that there is consistency between them, please follow these guidelines: